The Xbox One S is here, so is it time to ditch your original Xbox One?

-The Xbox One S offers a sleek, compact, and 4K Blu-ray-capable alternative to the original Xbox One, and with multiple bundles sporting a variety of storage capacities and packed-in games, it’s a great option for anyone looking to pick up an Xbox system for the first time.
-At just $300 for the standard 500GB version, it’s also one of the most affordable consoles on the market today.
+The Xbox One S offers a sleek, compact, and 4K Blu-ray-capable alternative to the original Xbox One, which has now been discontinued, and with multiple bundles sporting a variety of storage capacities and packed-in games, the Xbox One S is great option for anyone looking to pick up an Xbox system for the first time.
+At just $280 for the standard 500GB version with a game, it’s also one of the most affordable consoles on the market today.

 Should you go all out and purchase the 2TB version of the console, or stick with your tried-and-true Xbox One?
-With the native 4K-capable, ultra-powerful Project Scorpio console launching at the end of 2017, the answer to that question really depends on your eagerness to adopt the latest-and-greatest tech.
+With the native 4K-capable, ultra-powerful Xbox One X console launching at the end of 2017, the answer to that question really depends on your eagerness to adopt the latest-and-greatest tech.
 Below, we take a look at how the newest console from Microsoft competes with its predecessor, the original Xbox One, in terms of specs.
 After all, a side-by-side juxtaposition could be enough to sway you one way or another

 |Xbox One